 |Hall of Fame||63.8%|

 Hall of Fame Dimer takes 1200 assists in a season to get.
 Don’t want to put in the effort?
 Talk to our friends at 2k Badge Grinderz.
 They do quality work at reasonable prices.
-Be sure to mention our name.Twitter or 2k17BadgeGrinders@gmail.com
+Email firstname.lastname@example.org and they will reach out to you.

 What we found from this test